askpatrickw/awesome-fordtransit/README.md

   Espar kits
 - [Rixen's Enterprises, INC.](https://rixens.com/) Air and Coolant based systems
 - [Undermount AC](https://undermountac.com/) Split AC system with the compressor under the van and the evaporator inside the van.
-Also has an optional hyrdronic heater component.
+Also has an optional hydronic heater component.

 ## Interior Components